wjlee2020/shopify-polaris-form/readme.md

 - onChange handler for Polaris TextField component does not support event.target
   - I couldn't do my normal onChange={({target}) => setState(target.value)} on the TextField
-    (correct me if I'm wrong, but I kept getting undefined errors)
+    (correct me if I'm wrong, but I kept getting undefined errors) (I was also considering trying to use event.keyCode for handling inputs)
 - The docs all used the useCallBack hook, but I don't think that was necessary
   - no props are being sent (no need to worry about over re-rendering with one form)
   - I don't think defining functions are costly to effect performance (things I read)